The Getaway Mavens take pride in finding the most obscure, insider’y, behind the scenes, Lesser Known, and yes, Quirky New England Attractions.

 Provisioner, Sam Wilson, supplied beef to the newly formed U.S. Army during the War of 1812.
 His shipment barrels were stamped “U.S.” to indicate U.S. Government property.
 But because his first name was Sam, the initials U.S. gave rise to “Uncle Sam.”
 The rest, they say, is history.

-Spend an afternoon a few miles from Portsmouth NH, scrambling around the rocky circumference of Star Island, one of the nine Isle of Shoals with the Isle of Shoals Steamship Authority
+Spend an afternoon a few miles from Portsmouth NH, scrambling around the rocky circumference of Star Island, one of the nine Isle of Shoals with the Isle of Shoals Steamship Company

-Passengers get a good overview of the natural and maritime history of Portsmouth Harbor while heading offshore.
+Passengers aboard the Isle of Shoals Steamship Company boat get a good overview of the natural and maritime history of Portsmouth Harbor while heading offshore.
 Nine small islands collectively called the Isle of Shoals, sit 7 miles from Portsmouth.
 You’ll have an hour or so to explore Star Island, which has one of New England’s last remaining Victorian era hotels.

 Calef’s Country Store in Barrington near Portsmouth NH

-Calef’s has been “a New Hampshire Tradition since 1869.”
+Calef’s Country Store has been “a New Hampshire Tradition since 1869.”
 It’s the real deal.
 With original creaky wood floors and wood stove, Calef’s has been “buying local” since Ulysses S. Grant was President.

 Tour The Home Of An Original Mayflower Passenger in Plymouth MA